papivot/pace-docs/PKS Cluster Access.md

  - PKS_API is the PKS API endpoint [e.g. api.pks.domain.com]
  - MASTER_API is the value of `Kubernetes Master Host:Kubernetes Master port` from the `pks cluster [clustername]` output.

-For a first time LDAP user, upon a successful login, relevent entries are made
+For a first time LDAP user, upon a successful login, relevent entries are made in the UAA database.

 ##### Cleanup

 **Note**: For regular use on OIDC enabled PKS clusters, a user can simply execute the following command to generate the kubeconfig file.